k25kar/Olympic_Winner_Prediction_Model/README.md

 **Visualization:** Employs Seaborn library for graphical representation of trends and model performance.<br>

 # Requirements
-To run this project, ensure you have the following installed:
+To run this project, ensure you have the following installed

 **Python 3.x<br>
 Jupyter Notebook<br>